Theodore F. Randolph: Reform

 He began to implement his program within months by urging the legislature to create a uniform system of corporate taxation to replace the existing "transit duties" which some corporations paid in lieu of any other tax.
-This law was particularly aimed at the monopolies granted to the Delaware and Raritan Canal Company and Camden and Ambody Railroad and Transportation Company.
+This law was particularly aimed at the monopolies granted to the Delaware and Raritan Canal Company and Camden and Amboy Railroad and Transportation Company.
 Though the legislature successfully repealed the transit duties system in 1868, no uniform railroad tax was passed until 1873.
 In 1869, the legislature ended certain corporate exemptions and levied a two percent corporate income tax.
 However, this tax was found unenforceable and repealed in 1872.

 His term in office saw expanded government services and increased costs.
 His administration took steps to reform and improve state correction, education, and asylum facilities.
 His prison reforms were partly motivated by an interest in making the system self-sustaining by improvement management and increasing the productivity of convict labor.
 On recommendation from a special commission, Randolph urged the legislature to expand Trenton State Prison and create a "house of correction" to employee short-term convicts in an environment free from hardened criminals.
 The expansion passed, but no special house of correction was established.
 In his final annual message, Randolph claimed his prison reforms had saved the state nearly $200,000.

 In education, Randolph's administration expanded the free public school system statewide and laid the groundwork for a new "lunatic asylum" in Morris Plains, which opened in 1876.

 In his last year in office, 1871–72, Randolph secured action on his plan for election reform.
 The legislature passed a stringent law that disenfranchised the recipient and provider of any election bribe and put guilty corporations in jeopardy at losing their charter.
 However, the law had little effect, and bribery complaints continued to increase.

 With both houses controlled by the Republican Party in 1871, Randolph spent most of his last year vetoing bills, though he claimed he only did so in cases where the bills were "clearly unconstitutional, where unintentional mistakes had been made, or where the ends of Justice were clearly to be violated."
 His vetoes included bills which would, in his view, promote railroad expansion at taxpayer or property owner expense and reorganize municipal government for partisan purposes.
 The most important of these was of the Republican bill to reorganize Jersey City.
 The bill passed over his veto.